UBC-MDS/ClassificationDiabetesAnalysis/CONTRIBUTING.md

 ### Getting Your PR Merged

-After submitting your PR, reviewers may provide feedback or request changes.
+After submitting your Pull Request (PR), reviewers may provide feedback or request changes.
 Make the necessary updates in your branch and push the changes to automatically update the PR.
-Once your PR is approved, it will be merged into the main branch.
+Once your PR is approved, you will be able to merge it into the main branch.

 ## Additional Notes